List of county routes in Suffolk County, New York (51–75): County Route 58

 The highway starts at the sprawling junction of NY 25 and I-495, as a four-lane divided highway.
 The western split between NY 25 and CR 58 is entirely grade-separated with turnarounds in the median.
 This was built in conjunction with the interchanges with the Long Island Expressway at exits 72 and 73.
 After the incomplete interchange with I-495 (which would have been expanded when I-495 was extended eastward), the road quickly narrows to four lanes with a center-turn lane as it passes the large Tanger Outlet Center complex, which was built during the 1990s.

 Continuing eastward, the road alternates between three lanes and four lanes, always with a center turn lane.
 The portion of the road between the outlet center and the traffic circle at CR 73 has been the site of the most active retail development, spread over several decades.
 As such, the road's width and treatment vary because the task of widening largely fell to each individual developer of the new strip malls.
 Of course, the area is now very congested, particularly because the number of traffic lights on the road has increased from six in 1990 to 13 in 2007.

 After the traffic circle at CR 73, the road continues for the rest of its length with only two lanes plus the center-turn lane.
-It terminates at NY 25 and Doctor's Path northeast of the town of Riverhead.
+It terminates at NY 25 northeast of the town of Riverhead.